 Frequently when scrolling through your ever growing news feeds, you come across those photos that may make you second guess yourself as a mother.

 You know which photos I'm talking about -- the photos of the mother breastfeeding her one year old (when you only made it one week) and the photos of all the homemade baby food (when your pantry is stocked with Gerber).
 There are photos of a yummy organic dinner in your news feed that you just so happen to be checking out while stuffing your face with a yummy, frozen pizza.
 There's photos in your feed of stay at home kids doing homeschooling activities while yours are quite comfortable on the sofa watching Dora the Explorer for the fifth time today.

 Hey, at least they are learning another language right?

 So what's the line between being proud and claiming perfection?

 Personally as a mother who does show images of yummy homemade baby food prepared by me or who does show a yummy organic meal, there's nothing wrong with sharing.
 Quite honestly I don't think that by sharing I'm claiming perfection.
-In fact, if you check my feeds you'll see that I likely cooked an organic meal on Monday night while we ate pizza takeout on Friday night.
+In fact, if you check my feeds you'll see that I likely cook an organic meal on Monday night while we eat pizza takeout on Friday night.
 And somewhere in between there I likely noshed down on a big bowl of ice cream.
 That's far from perfection my friends.
 That's just me really sharing what we do, what we like and how we live.
 Yes, my name is Sasha and I buy primarily all organic groceries but I don't turn down chocolate.
+Ever.

 But should we as mothers be proud of the things we do?